Sacred Oath – The Story

 Outside of music, Kenny enjoys sports – a Yankees-Giants-Rangers fan.
 He can also be found geeking out to Star Trek, Star Wars and Spider-man.

-Kenny plays Pearl drums and Paiste cymbals exclusively.
+Kenny plays Tama drums and Paiste cymbals exclusively.